craig-br/workshops/exercises/ansible_security/2.1-enrich/README.md

 For this exercise to work properly, we'll need to make sure a few steps in the previous [Check Point exercises](../1.2-checkpoint/README.md) have been completed:

-1. The `whitelist_attacker.yml` playbook must have been run at least once.
+1. The `allowlist_attacker.yml` playbook must have been run at least once.
-2. Also, the logging for the attacker whitelist policy must have been activated in the Check Point SmartConsole.
+2. Also, the logging for the attacker allowlist policy must have been activated in the Check Point SmartConsole.

 Both were done in the [Check Point exercises](../1.2-checkpoint/README.md).
 If you missed the steps, go back there, execute the playbook, follow the steps to activate the logging and come back here.